 There are no formal prerequisites for this course.

-Participants are required to supply their own computer and have a stable internet connection to access live lessons on a web-based learning platform.
-Writing supplies for taking notes are also recommended.
-For further information please contact NRTG.
+Participants are required to provide an own computer and a stable internet connection, writing supplies for taking notes are also recommended.

 Instructor Profile

-Jeannine has over 12 years experience studying amphibians, reptiles and birds in both academic and professional contexts.
-Her broad interest in ecology stems from a diverse background, working on multiple taxa in British Columbia, Alberta, Saskatchewan, Manitoba and Jamaica.
-In particular, she has a strong proficiency in the planning and implementation of avian-specific field techniques, including capture methods, nest surveys and identifying species by sight and sound.
+Jeannine has over 12 years experience studying birds in both academic and professional contexts.
+Her broad interest in ecology stems from a diverse background, working on multiple taxa in British Columbia, Alberta, Saskatchewan, Manitoba, and Jamaica.
+In particular, she has a strong proficiency in the planning and implementation of avian-specific field techniques, including capture methods, nest surveys, and identifying species by sight and sound.
 She has also studied the breeding ecology of amphibians and conducted amphibian salvage.
 Jeannine is skilled at communicating with diverse groups of learners in both classroom and applied field settings.
 She is passionate about teaching and applying sound scientific practices as an environmental professional.

 Frequently Asked Questions

-The Avian Nest Sweeps course will train personnel to perform efficient, effective, and ecologically responsible nest sweeps for breeding birds.
+The two-day, fully online Avian Nest Sweeps and Monitoring Methods training program will train participants to perform efficient, effective, and ecologically responsible nest sweeps for breeding birds.
 After completing this course participants will understand the regulatory and environmental drivers behind this practice and be prepared to plan and conduct these specialized surveys.
 Being able to perform nest sweeps thoroughly and efficiently is a valuable and applicable skill for environmental professionals.